ryan3r/caustic/README.md

 ## Run the application
 ```
 docker-compose up -d
-./caustic-windows # Replace -window with your os
+./caustic-windows # Replace -windows with your os
 ```

 # Better build